rubixchain/rubixgoplatform/README.md

   -transType int
         Transaction type (default 2)

-  -fp
+  -fp string
-        Force password to be entered on the terminal
+        Force password to authenticate transfer (default "")

-      NOTE: -fp flag is used for transfer when there is a password created during DID creation
+      NOTE: -fp flag is used when there is a password already created during DID creation

 ```
 Get FT Info Command